Bowl games used to be a birthright at Florida.

 After Caleb Sturgis missed a 51-yard field goal on Florida’s opening drive, Furman pounded the ball through the Gators’ defense, gaining 67 yards on six straight running plays, including a 1-yard touchdown run by Jerodis Williams.

-“Furman came out, they played well in the first half,” linebacker Jon Bostic said.
+“Furman came out, they played well in the first half,” sophomore linebacker Jelani Jenkins said.
 “They really did.
-They came out, and they did what they wanted to do.”
+They came out and they did what they wanted to do.”

-Brantley answered with a 14-yard touchdown pass to Jordan Reed, but Furman’s offense continued to plug away, this time with a trick play.
-After catching a lateral in the flat, Colin Anderson pulled up and chucked a deep ball to Sederrik Cunningham for a 47-yard touchdown.
+Brantley answered with a 14-yard touchdown pass to Reed, but Furman’s offense continued to plug away, this time with a trick play.
+After catching a lateral in the flat, Colin Anderson pulled up and chucked a deep ball Sederrik Cunningham for a 47-yard touchdown.
+Cunningham beat safety Josh Evans.

 Through three drives, the Paladins gained 194 yards on 16 plays and held a 22-7 lead.